-On the BMAT website, you can find a PDF download which gives all of the necessary information that you’ll need to sit the Biomedical Admissions Test.
+On the BMAT website, you can find lots of BMAT information, which gives all of the necessary information that you’ll need to sit the Biomedical Admissions Test.

 To help you with your BMAT preparation, take a look at our blog on critical thinking test tips,